mhdeleglise/Gh/README.md

 of Kim Walisch.
 This implemenation uses threads and this may easily divde by 10 the time of computation on a computer with a large nymber of cores.
-And this function must be in the directory where you download Gh, on must be in your $PATH.
+And this command must be in the directory where you download Gh, or must be in your $PATH.

 # Command-line  hcompute